It all depends what kind of place you are looking for: city or "rural".

 All-in-all, doesn't matter where you end up in Korea, you'll find yourself managing, fitting in and finding friends.
-Korea is a great, easy place to live in. almost 7 years ago
+Korea is a great, easy place to live in. about 7 years ago

 It depends on what you're looking for and your life styles.